mathewgomas-alfred/mathewgomas.io/reference_manual/tools/pattern_edit.rst

     For extra tweaking, set in percentages.

     X:
-        offset in the X coordinate, so horizontally.
+        Offset in the X coordinate, so horizontally.
     Y:
-        offset in the Y coordinate, so vertically.
+        Offset in the Y coordinate, so vertically.

 Tile Offset:
     The tile offset if the pattern is tiled.